vassildi7/DRL2FC/README.md

 The reinforcement learning agent acts as a secondary controller on the LFC system.
 It ensures stability during:
 1. Normal load changes.
-2. Step attacks targeting area 1 frequency measurement and/or tie-line power flow measurement.
+2. FDIAs targeting area 1 frequency measurement and/or tie-line power flow measurement.
 3. Noisy environment operation.

 ## License